 If you have a significant other, I challenge you to talk to them about their goals and dreams.
 Maybe you want a boat or to spend every other weekend golfing.
 Picture life together with an abundance of money.
 If you are single on this journey, keep rocking on!
 Create a vision board of your goals, progress and successes.

 While you want to be focused and cut money, remember that it is okay to enjoy life along the way too.
 When you start dreaming again, you can accomplish anything.
+Remember, Budgeting isn’t necessarily about not having any fun at all.
+Budget and plan for the fun things in life!

 If you want to start to change your finances, I suggest that you grab a notebook and you start with step number one.
 It may not all happen today, but taking the steps in the right direction will start the change.